bictorv/chaosnet-bridge/TLS.md

 and for a combined client+server certificate

     openssl ca -config ../intermediate-ca.cnf -extensions usr_server_cert -days 375 -notext -md sha256 -in your.csr.pem -out certs/your.cert.pem

+## Certificate Revocation List (CRL)

+The CRL file lists certificates that have been revoked and are no longer valid.
+To make sure those certificates are not accepted by Chaos-over-TLS servers, you can download the current CRL file and specify it using the `crl` option, e.g.

+    tls key private/my.key.pem cert certs/my.cert.pem crl intermediate.crl.pem

+The CRL file is read on each new connection to the TLS server.
+At startup, cbridge checks your own certificate against the CRL and warns if it has been revoked.

+To make it easier to keep the CRL file up-to-date, the [crl-update.sh](crl-update.sh) script can be used.
+It should be run periodically, e.g. every night, and downloads and installs a new CRL file (if there is a new version of it).

+The CRL Distribution Point is currently https://chaosnet.net/intermediate.crl.pem.

+Conceptually, cbridge could download the CRL file internally, but it turns out that the `openssl` library is far too hairy and buggy(!) for this to be implemented in a reasonable way.
+The script should be OK.
+(If you have insights about this, please let me know!)

+### Why not OCSP

+The CRL list can, in the worst case, be out-of-date, since it is not updated on every TLS connection.
+An alternative is the Online Certificate Status Protocol (OCSP), which is a protocol for checking the certificate status on-the-fly.
+However, this requires a secure implementation of a server, and secure handling of the CA key at that server.
+The CRL approach is a compromise where the key handling can be very secure, which I deem more important.

+### How certificates are revoked and a new CRL is created

+Again, mostly so I remember.

+Revoking a cert:

+    openssl ca -config ../intermediate-ca.cnf -revoke certs/example.com.cert.pem

+Create a new CRL and install it:

+    openssl ca -config ../intermediate-ca.cnf -gencrl -out crl/intermediate.crl.pem scp crl/intermediate.crl.pem chaosnet.net:chaosnet.net/